 – Three different writing systems are also used in Japan.

-– Despite the usage of Chinese characters, Japanese is not a Chinese language.
+– Despite using Chinese characters, Japanese is not a Chinese language.

 – There are three levels of formality, each with its syntax.